akkartik/lines.love/Manual_tests.md

     - analogously, how a shape precisely looks as you draw it

 * start out running the text editor, press ctrl+e to edit source, make a change to the source, press ctrl+e twice to return to the source editor; the change should be preserved.
+* run with an unsupported version.
+Error message pops up and waits for a key.
+The app attempts to continue, and doesn't receive the key.
+Press ctrl+e to edit source.
+Source editor opens up without checking version.

 ### Other compromises